Important Florida Medicaid Numbers

 Do all Florida Elder Law Attorneys Help with Medicaid Planning?

 There are some important Florida Medicaid numbers that change from time to time - and these are listed above.
-I try to periodically update them from time-to-time.
+I try to update them periodically from time to time.

-As discussed above, our firm most commonly assists our clients who do not yet, but desire to, qualify for the Florida ICP program (to pay for a skilled nursing facility); Medicaid Waiver Program (to help pay for home-health care or assisted-living facility care); and QMB through the legal and ethical implementation of medicaid-planning strategies.
+As discussed above, our firm most commonly assists our clients who do not yet, but desire to, qualify for the Florida ICP program (to pay for a skilled nursing facility), Medicaid Waiver Program (to help pay for home health care or assisted-living facility care); and QMB through the legal and ethical implementation of Medicaid-planning strategies.

 Can a Florida Elder Law Attorney also help with Estate Planning?